fzankl/docsify-plugin-flexible-alerts/README.md

     <script src="https://unpkg.com/docsify-plugin-flexible-alerts"></script>
     ```

 2. In docsify setup configure the plugin so it does fit your needs.
 A custom setup is not mandatory.
-By default, styles `flat` and `callout` (Default: `callout`) and types `NOTE`, `TIP`, `WARNING` and `ATTENTION` are supported.
+By default, styles `flat` and `callout` (Default: `callout`) and types `NOTE`, `TIP`, `WARNING`, `IMPORTANT` and `ATTENTION` are supported.
+For a better compatibility some aliases exists. `INFO`, `DANGER` and `CAUTION` can also be used to define the alerts.
    You can change it using plugin configuration via `index.html` or for a single alert in your markdown files. (please see section `Customizations` for further details)

     **Sample `index.html` file using style `flat` instead of `callout`**